Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-conversation.md

 ### Create a new conversation
 A conversation can be created using startConversation method.
 Below is the example code for the same.
 You can choose to define certain parameters to profile this conversation and allot assignee.

+>Note: You have to remove/set "automaticChatOpenOnNavigation" parameter to false as this option won't be compatible with startConversation method.

 ```javascript
 var conversationDetail = {
     "agentIds": ["<AGENT_ID>"], // Optional.
 If you do not pass any agent ID, the default agent will automatically get selected.